Tuesday, February 26, 2013

 Before the album ends with part two of “I’m Seventeen,” the Rumblers deliver a real gem, a ballad entitled “What Once Was” by near-forgotten Nashville Underground songwriter Tim Kreckel (from his Sluggers collection).
 “As soon as I heard it,” says Tommy, “I knew I wanted to do it.”
 Just like that, complete with George Benson-flavored guitar solo.

-As a stubborn and meticulous as Tommy Conwell is about his music, his desires are simple and straightforward: “First I wanted to be Charlie Parker on guitar,” he muses of his early jazz and bebop years, “and then all I ever wanted to be was Jimmie Vaughan,” reflecting on the former lead of the Fabulous Thunderbirds (a band Tommy can never praise enough.)
+As a stubborn and meticulous as Tommy Conwell is about his music, his desire are simple and straightforward: “First I wanted to be Charlie Parker on guitar,” he muses of his early jazz and bebop years, “and then all I ever wanted to be was Jimmie Vaughan,” reflecting on the former lead of the Fabulous Thunderbirds (a band Tommy can never praise enough.)

 What does Tommy want now?
 In true, understated blues style he begins to think out loud, “Right now is a very hard time for musicians who want to play music and play their instruments live – so I’d really like to contribute something, to contribute in the biggest way that I can, to keeping it all alive.